blockwatch-cc/tzindex/README.md

       --rpcuser string   RPC username
       --stop height      stop indexing after height
-      --unsafe           disable fsync for fast ingest (DANGEROUS! data will be lost on crashes)
+      --unsafe           disable fsync for fast ingest (DANGEROUS! data will be lost on crashes) --validate         validate account balances
 ```

 ### License

 This Software is available under two different licenses, the open-source **MIT** license with limited support / best-effort updates and a **PRO** license with professional support and scheduled updates.
-The professional license is meant for businesses such as staking providers, wallet providers, exchanges, asset issuers, and auditors who would like to use this software for their internal operations or bundle it with their commercial services.
+The professional license is meant for businesses such as dapps, marketplaces, staking services, wallet providers, exchanges, asset issuers, and auditors who would like to use this software for their internal operations or bundle it with their commercial services.

 The PRO licenses helps us pay for software updates and maintenance and operate the free community services on tzstats.com.